island-is/island.is/libs/island-ui/README.md

 - Some components require importing React using `import * as React from 'react'` to ensure correct rendering of props, interfaces, and types within Storybook.
 This is a temporary workaround for resolving component props when using the `FC` interface and displaying them in documentation.

 - By default, Storybook uses `react-docgen` for generating prop documentation.
-For more details, see [React Docgen Documentation](https://github.com/storybookjs/storybook/blob/main/addons/docs/react/README.md#typescript-props-with-react-docgen).
+For more details, see the [React Docgen Documentation](https://github.com/storybookjs/storybook/blob/main/addons/docs/react/README.md#typescript-props-with-react-docgen).
 A [pull request](https://github.com/reactjs/react-docgen/pull/352) has been open for some time to address issues with imported interfaces and types, and it has not yet been merged.
 Currently, if an interface is imported from a deeply nested file, it will display as `any` instead of the correct type.

 ## Theme